grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 felm(mpg ~ am:wt | am, data = df)
 ```

-(I'll let you confirm for yourself that running either of the above models gives the correct &minus;9.0843 figure.)
+(I'll let you confirm for yourself that running either of the above models gives the correct &minus;9.0843 figure from before.)

 In case you're wondering, the verbose equivalent for the `f1 / f2 / x3` threeway interaction is `f1 + f2 + f1:f2 + f1:f2:x3`.
 So we can use the same FE approach for this more complicated case as follows: